thor314/obsidian-setup/Getting Started with Obsidian.md

 I make occasional use of [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector), an integration for my Zotero vault.
 Zotero I mainly use to read pdfs of papers and books.
 Citations allows me to import my highlights and generate citations.

 ### Plugins I should mention but don't use
 A quick run through some of the more popular plugins (>50k downloads) that I don't use.
 I also include several plugins that I've tried that didn't work out.
+The disqualifying factor for many of these is that I rarely want dynamic content in markdown editor.

+- [Workspaces Plus](obsidian://show-plugin?id=workspaces-plus) - enhances the default Workspaces plugin with useful UI elements and hotkeys.
+Workspaces don't feel like they fill a need for me.
+- [TagFolder](obsidian://show-plugin?id=obsidian-tagfolder) similar to Tags View, with a slightly different interface.
+The one unique feature I see is actually to display all (back)links in the same way as tags in Tags View are displayed, but this isn't a killer feature for me.
+Also doesn't play nice with Tag Wrangler.
-- Kanban - I don't like Kanban boards, but you may differ.
+- Kanban - I don't like Kanban boards.
 You may get some mileage out of this if you use Obsidian for a task manager, but I'm biased against Obsidian for anything but lightweight task-management.
-- Calendar - Some people like UI candy like this, I tend to regard it as clutter.
+- Calendar - Some people like UI candy like this, I regard it as clutter.
 - [Comments](obsidian://show-plugin?id=obsidian-comments) - Drop an inline comments overlay into a page, similar to Google Docs.
 Would be more useful if Obsidian Vaults were more shareable.
 - [Diagrams](obsidian://show-plugin?id=drawio-obsidian) - For drawing Draw.io diagrams without leaving Obsidian.
+Seemed neat, but I think I would just use Draw.io's front-end.
 - [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin) - Integrate a feature-rich drawing tool into Obsidian.
 I typically would rather use Obsidian for Markdown, and other applications for drawing, and maybe throw a screenshot into Obsidian if I felt inspired.
-Suggested use case: you want to doodle along-side your notes or knowledge base.
 - [Ozan's Image in Editor](obsidian://show-plugin?id=oz-image-plugin) - Tools to view images, iframes, PDF Files, excalidraw drawings and transclusions in the Editor view.
 Suggested use case: for those who like non-text embedded content more than I do.
 - [Kindle Highlights](obsidian://show-plugin?id=obsidian-kindle-plugin) - Imports your kindle highlights.
+I might want it eventually!
+But not right now.
+- [Natural Language Dates](obsidian://show-plugin?id=nldates-obsidian) - Trigger Obsidian to replace natural language dates with the character `@`.
 - [Readwise Official](obsidian://show-plugin?id=readwise-official) - Import your highlights from kindle, web highlights, and some other places.
-I'm looking into trying this and Zotero out.
+Readwise didn't fill a niche for me.
 - [Obsidian Jupyter](obsidian://show-plugin?id=obsidian-jupyter) - Turn obsidian into an interactive python repl.
+I'd probably rather use anything else.
 - [Desmos](obsidian://show-plugin?id=obsidian-desmos) - include plots from the Desmos online graphing calculator in your Vault.
-- [Creases](obsidian://show-plugin?id=creases) - Not a huge improvement, but gives hotkeys for folding by headers, and a other custom folding methods.
+- [Creases](obsidian://show-plugin?id=creases) - Not a huge improvement, but gives hotkeys for folding by headers, and a other custom folding methods; more power than I need.
 I bind the Obsidian native toggle-fold to Alt-H.
 - [Tracker](obsidian://show-plugin?id=obsidian-tracker) - similar to Dataview, but with a more constrained use case: collecting statistics about your vault, typically your journal files.
 [Some examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/Examples.md).
 Also see [Vault Statistics](obsidian://show-plugin?id=obsidian-vault-statistics-plugin).
 I don't currently use either.
 - Outliner - Vim mode + normal lists does everything this plugin does, and doesn't require me to remember a bunch of custom commands.
 - Advanced Slides - Some people make markdown decks, which is neat!
 I haven't used it yet though.
-- Admonition - I find these UI pieces overbearingly large, even for their intended purpose of highlighting **emphasis points**, which I find **bolding text** works just fine for, and is universally supported across formats.
+- Admonition - I find callouts (which obsidian supports by default) overbearingly large in general.
 - Mind Map - More UI candy, I prefer a normal table of contents or a graph over a mindmap.
 - Sliding Panes (Andy Matuschak Mode) - Deprecated, but I want to highlight the `Toggle Stacked Tabs` command, which does the same.
 If you use many tabs, stacked tabs is an interesting UI; I'm still figuring out whether I like it.
 Documentation: [Stacked tabs - Obsidian Help](https://help.obsidian.md/User+interface/Stacked+tabs)..
 If you do like stacked tabs, try out Pane Relief, for more hotkeys for navigating tabs and panes and Cycle through Panes.
-- Checklist - see Tasks 2 bullets up
+- Checklist - combine checklists into a dynamic pane, don't need that.
 - Editor Syntax Highlight - Doesn't change Shell or Rust syntax highlighting, so I uninstalled it.
 Not sure what languages it does affect.
 - Day Planner - UI candy.
 I would only schedule meetings, scheduling my day like the app seems to me a fiddly act in optimistic futility
 - Emoji toolbar - I use an operating system-wide emoji selector; if you don't have one, this might be useful.
 - Copy Button for Code blocks - Deprecated; this exists as a default feature
-- Annotator - I don't annotate pdfs or epubs from obsidian, but if I did, I might use this
+- Annotator - I don't annotate pdfs or epubs from obsidian, that sounds terrible
 - [Google Calendar](obsidian://show-plugin?id=google-calendar) - Poke your google calendar, from Obsidian.
 May be useful for taking notes for specific meetings, updating your calendar from Obsidian, displaying your calendar from within a journal files, at the cost of losing at least a half hour to the angry god that is the Google Cloud Platform.
 - Note Refactor - An upgrade to default Note Composer, but I would typically rather just copy/cut-paste for breaking notes up.
 - [Obsidian Charts](obsidian://show-plugin?id=obsidian-charts) - Create charts.
 Not a lot of setup, the popup on `Insert New Chart`, and `Create Chart from Table` are pretty self-explanatory, but I'm not that interested in charts from Obsidian metadata usually.
-- Recent Files - UI candy, but not as bad as some of the others.
-Still, I wouldn't use this much.
 - Obsidian Icon Folder - Icon UI candy, not for me
-- Advanced Obsidian URI - I'm not actually sure how I would use this, but it seems likely too fiddly for me.
+- [Advanced Obsidian URI](obsidian://show-plugin?id=obsidian-advanced-uri) - use URI's to automate workflows like creating, opening, and editing, all in a single URI.
+I'm not actually sure how I would use this, seems popular fiddly.
 - [Hotkey Helper](obsidian://show-plugin?id=hotkey-helper) - Tools for managing and viewing plugin hotkeys.
-Uninstalled after bug caused hotkeys tab to crash.
+Uninstalled after bug caused hotkeys tab to crash. overlap with Keyboard analyzer.
 - Remotely Save - I pay the annual $100 for Obsidian Sync, but this looks like a great way to get around it.
 - Buttons - I am keyboard people, and do not like ze buttons.
 - Highlightr - I don't read PDFs from Obsidian, but if I did, I might use this.